marrus-sh/MarketCommons2-Ecmascript/README.markdown

 Make your source files available!
 Including a `<link>` element in the preamble of your document will help others find the original Market Commons ⅠⅠ source.
-The following is an example :—
+The following is an example&#x202F;:—

 ```xml
 <link rel="alternate" type="application/x.market" href="index.market"/>